Skip to article frontmatterSkip to article content

 Zeros and dominant poles

-We saw in the section on higher-order systems that we can often approximate a higher-order system by keeping only the dominant poles.
-However, this approximation assumes there are no zeros!We will now see that zeros can disrupt dominant pole approximations.
+We saw in the section on higher-order systems that we can approximate a higher-order system by keeping only its dominant poles.
+However, this assumed there were no zeros!
+It turns out that zeros can disrupt dominant pole approximations because zeros lessen the effect of nearby poles.
 To illustrate, consider a system with two simple poles and one zero:

 G(s)=10z(s+z)(s+1)(s+10),G(s) = \frac{10}{z} \cdot \frac{(s + z)}{(s + 1)(s + 10)},

 We included the factor of 10z\frac{10}{z} in front to ensure that G(s)G(s) would always have a DC gain of 1 for any choice of zz.
-If we let zz\to\infty, we recover the case with no zeros, as the transfer function simplifies to 10(s+1)(s+10)\frac{10}{(s + 1)(s + 10)}.
-This is also called having “a zero at infinity”.
+If we let zz\to\infty, we recover the case with no zeros.

 Now perform a PFE to obtain two first-order terms and place them in canonical form so we can compare their DC gains:

-G(s)=109( 11z110s+1slow pole1101z110s+1fast pole )\boxed{ G(s) = \frac{10}{9} \cdot \biggl(\; \underbrace{\frac{1-\frac{1}{z}}{\vphantom{\frac{1}{10}}s + 1}}_{\textsf{slow pole}} - \underbrace{\frac{\frac{1}{10}-\frac{1}{z}}{\frac{1}{10}s + 1}}_{\textsf{fast pole}} \;\biggr)}
+G(s)=109( 11z110s+1slow pole1101z110s+1fast pole )\boxed{ \begin{aligned} G(s) = \frac{10}{9} \cdot \biggl(\; \underbrace{\frac{1-\frac{1}{z}}{\vphantom{\frac{1}{10}}s + 1}}_{\textsf{slow pole}} - \underbrace{\frac{\frac{1}{10}-\frac{1}{z}}{\frac{1}{10}s + 1}}_{\textsf{fast pole}} \;\biggr) \end{aligned} }

 Now let’s look at what happens as we vary zz: